girlscript/winter-of-contributing/JavaScript/Topics/Flavours/Typescript.md

   ## Generic Types

-  Like other functions generic functions can also be written like this (fucntion declaration)
+  Like other functions generic functions can also be written like this (function declaration)
   ```
   function simpleExample<T>(arg : T): T{              //T stands for Type
   return arg;